Daniel Carroll (rugby union): Australian rugby representative

 He was selected in Australia's inaugural national rugby team to tour the northern hemisphere – Dr Paddy Moran's first Wallabies for the 1908–09 Australia rugby union tour of Britain.
 He was the youngest member of the tour squad at 20 years.
-Carroll played in the first Test of the tour, the 6–9 loss to Wales at Cardiff Arms Park which was the first rugby Test played by an Australian team on British soil.
+Carroll played in the first Test of the tour, the 6–9 loss to Wales at Cardiff Arms Park, which was the first rugby Test played by an Australian team on British soil.

-At the time the rugby tournament for the London Olympics game may not have appeared to be of great significance.
-Australia had already beaten Cornwall, the British county champions early in the tour and Scotland, Ireland and France had all turned down the Rugby Football Union's invitation to participate in the Olympic bouts.
-Neither the tour captain Moran, nor the vice-captain Fred Wood played, so Chris McKivat led the Wallabies to an easy 32–3 victory and to Olympic glory, with each Wallaby in that match thereafter an Olympic gold medalist.
+At the time, the rugby tournament for the London Olympics game may not have appeared to be of great significance.
+Australia had already beaten Cornwall, the British county champions, early in the tour, and Scotland, Ireland and France had all turned down the Rugby Football Union's invitation to participate in the Olympic bouts.
+Neither the tour captain, Moran, nor the vice-captain Fred Wood played, so Chris McKivat led the Wallabies to an easy 32–3 victory and to Olympic glory, with each Wallaby in that match thereafter an Olympic gold medalist.
 Carroll scored two tries in the match.

-At the tour's end McKivat would lead fourteen of the Wallabies into the professional ranks with the fledgling rugby league code in Sydney, but Carroll stayed loyal to the amateur game and was rewarded in 1912 when he was again selected in the Wallabies squad for the 1912 Australia rugby union tour of Canada and the USA.
+At the tour's end, McKivat would lead fourteen of the Wallabies into the professional ranks with the fledgling rugby league code in Sydney, but Carroll stayed loyal to the amateur game and was rewarded in 1912 when he was again selected in the Wallabies squad for the 1912 Australia rugby union tour of Canada and the United States.
 The tour was a disappointment with the squad billeted out in college fraternity houses where the hospitality played havoc with team discipline and as result the team lost against two California University sides and three Canadian provincial sides.
 They rose to the occasion for the sole Test of the tour – the November 1912 clash against the United States at Berkeley, won 12–8.
 Carroll played at fly-half in that match and scored a try.
 Carroll thus made two Test career appearances for Australia.

 American rugby and war service

 Carroll stayed on in America after the 1912 tour.
 He played for All-America against the All Blacks in 1913, a Test won by NZ 51–3.
 He served in the American Army as a lieutenant in World War I and won a Distinguished Service Cross.

-He completed a degree in geology at Stanford University in 1920 and was coaching rugby at the university when he was selected as the playing coach of the USA side selected for the 1920 Summer Olympics.
+He completed a degree in geology at Stanford University in 1920.
+He was coaching rugby at the university when he was selected as the playing coach of the USA side selected for the 1920 Summer Olympics.
 He won a gold medal at Antwerp in that team playing at fly-half.
 He made three rugby union Test career appearances for the United States between 1913 and 1920.

-Zavos quotes an article from a local Stanford paper of 1935 which reports that Carroll played four years of rugby at Stanford and one year of American football.
+Zavos quotes an article from a local Stanford paper of 1935, which reports that Carroll played four years of rugby at Stanford and one year of American football.
 He won his letter in rugby in 1913, 1914 and 1915.
 He played his last game of rugby in 1921 when a pick-up team visited British Columbia.